crisperdue/prooftoys-site/content/_index.md

   here, illustrating some principles of proof, with a potential surprise or two.

-  Or start by solving basic algebra problems with the help of the computer.
-Prooftoys handles algebra problems in a natural way as proofs, so your steps are guaranteed to be mathematically correct.
+  There are also demonstrations of solving basic algebra problems with the help of the computer.
+Prooftoys handles algebra problems as proofs, so the steps are guaranteed to be mathematically correct.

 - ***In depth:*** through the [***documentation***]({{< relref "/documentation.md" >}}) of the logic and the system, including a